vamkak/Self_Study-Model_Project_Setup/Project_setup.md

 By using these `config.py` files, we get clean code in exchange for an investment of time naming variables logically.

 #### `custom_funcs.py`

-In `projectname/projectname/custom_funcs.py`, we can put in custom code that gets used across more than notebook.
+Here we can put in custom code that gets used across more than notebook.
 One example would be downstream data preprocessing that is only necessary for a subset of notebooks.

 	# custom_funcs.py